 Watt Heat Formula

-• L is the length of the room (ft)
+• L is the room length (ft)

-• W is the width of the room (ft)
+• B is the room width (ft)

-• H is the heigh of the room (ft)
+• H is the room height (ft)

 This formula is a simple estimation, and the true power required to heat a room depends drastically on the insulation properties of the room.